ZacharyGeurts/AMOURANTHRTX/README.md

 The whole engine is secured with StoneKey and is supposed to be unbreakable when done correctly.
 My hopes is that it is not a major frame destroyer.
 (12,000+ on 4070ti to work with)
 The goal is a fast as pink photons HDR SDL3 RTX engine that is ready for you, the developer.
-HDR means writing a new surface that works on X11 and everywhere.
 To say this is 99% Grok, I may be understating.
 I call him bro.

 [AMOURANTH RTX Video](https://x.com/i/status/1982578590593282537)